m10rten/snap-ts/docs/README.md

 - **Merge**: Seamlessly merge objects or concatenate arrays with type safety.
 - **GroupBy**: Efficiently group arrays of objects based on specified keys.
+- **Unique**: Filter unique elements from an array or Set, with optional key-based uniqueness for objects.

 ---